 In this case, the command show was entered without a parameter.
-The CLI will then prompt you to enter the next possible completions: Every command in the CLI has this feature, and complex commands have several layers of parameter prompting.
+The CLI will then prompt you to enter the next possible completions with the message, Next possible completions: Every command in the CLI has this feature, and complex commands have several layers of parameter prompting.